Catskill909/wordpress-login/wordpress_app/README.md

 ### Registration Flow
 1. User enters username, email, and password
-2. App submits registration form to WordPress
+2. App submits registration form to WordPress API
-3. WordPress creates user and sends confirmation email
+3. WordPress creates user (pending verification)
-4. User receives message to check email for confirmation
+4. App requests verification code to be sent to user's email
+5. User enters verification code in the app
+6. App verifies code with WordPress to activate the account
-5. After confirming email, user can log in with credentials
+7. After successful verification, user can log in with credentials

 ### Password Reset Flow
 1. User enters email address
-2. App submits password reset form to WordPress
+2. App submits password reset request to custom WordPress plugin endpoint
-3. WordPress sends password reset email
+3. WordPress sends verification code email via WP Mail SMTP
-4. User receives message to check email for reset instructions
+4. User enters verification code in the app
+5. App verifies code with WordPress and receives reset token
+6. User creates new password and submits with reset token
+7. After successful password reset, user is redirected to login screen
-5. After resetting password, user can log in with new credentials
+8. User can log in with new credentials

 ## API Endpoints